Putting it into Practice

 She said that she and Gerry had gone on two dates together last month.
 But after the second date, she was no longer interested in seeing him romantically.
 Karan said that she told Gerry that she did not want to go out again but that Gerry “won’t take no for an answer.”
 She also said that she has been very clear in asking Gerry to stop contacting her.

 Karan said that she has received flowers delivered to the office that she suspects are from Gerry.
 She gave them to the receptionist.
 She also said that Gerry sent more than 20 text messages to her yesterday, the last of which was an “inappropriate picture.”
-She did not offer to show me the texts, nor I did not request to see them.
+She did not offer to show me the texts, nor did I request to see them.
 Karan reported that she has since then blocked Gerry’s number.

 At that point in the meeting, I reassured Karan that we take accusations of sexual harassment very seriously at McGregor & Co.
 I informed her that I would be reporting this issue to Human Resources for further action and that someone from HR would be getting back to her shortly with the next steps.